 Liquidity risk is the risk that the Company will not have sufficient cash resources to meet its financial obligations as they come due.
 The Company's approach to managing liquidity risk is to provide reasonable assurance that it will have sufficient funds to meet liabilities when due.
-The Company has working capital at June 30, 2018 in the amount of \$705,667 (December 31, 2017 - \$1,533,791).
+The Company had working capital at December 31, 2018 in the amount of \$13,361 (2017 -\$1,533,791) and will require additional sources of capital in order to extinguish liabilities as they become due.